Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 Province: Ontario

-Visiting the Niagara Falls, which is one of the world’s biggest waterfalls, is something that you will never forget and is something that is on many people’s bucket lists of things they want to see.
+Visiting Niagara Falls, which is one of the world’s biggest waterfalls, is something that you will never forget and is something that is on many people’s bucket lists of things they want to see.
 Unsurprisingly, it is one of the world’s most popular honeymoon destinations and is Ontario’s most popular attraction.

 Best of all, there are multiple ways you can observe this natural spectacle as you can take a boat tour on the famous Maid of the Mist, trek through tunnels behind the cascades on the Journey Behind the Falls or get a bird’s eye view from the Skylon Tower observation deck.